google/yapf/README.rst

 arguing about style in every code review.

 The ultimate goal is that the code YAPF produces is as good as the code that a programmer would write if they were following the style guide.
+It takes away some of the drudgery of maintaining your code.

 .. footer::